Redditor Angry At Man After His Dog Started Licking Him Randomly While He Was Jogging

 Here's the original post by Reddit user u/brianj922:

-OP tried to get away as far as possible from the man and his dog, but they kept getting closer.
+OP tried to get as far away as possible from the man and his dog, but they kept getting closer.

 The man responded with a similar tone, which made OP doubt his approach.